tensorpack/tensorpack/examples/OpenAIGym/README.md

 + In gym, each action is randomly repeated 2~4 times.
 + In gym, inputs are RGB instead of greyscale.
 + In gym, an episode is limited to 10000 steps.
++ The action space also seems to be different.